iamvalenciia/AdventCrack-2024/README.md

 - **JavaScript** - The primary programming language used to solve the problems.
 - **Vitest** - A testing framework used for unit testing and Test-Driven Development (TDD).
 - **Node.js** - The runtime environment where the code is executed.

+# Installation and Usage

+- npm install -D
+- npm run dev
+- Press Enter to execute the solution and see the result.

 # Useful Websites